0

 • 2

 Grow can be either a volitional verb (He grows zucchini in that box) or it can be just a factor of development.
 People and animals and plants and mushrooms grow; and metaphorically, anything -- abstract or concrete -- can be said to grow if it gains mass, area, age, prestige, or any other measurable property.
 That's the intransitive use, as in Insects grow their exoskeleton before they grow their legs.
 The transitive use, like growing zucchini, takes a direct object and may or may not be interpreted as being on purpose: He grew a beard/He grew a wart.
-Mar 22 at 14:26
+Commented Mar 22, 2023 at 14:26

 • 1